Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Pre-impact model

 We show example touchdown profiles of $h_{c}(x)$ and $v_{c}(x)$ for the impact of the parabola $f(x) = x^{2}/2$ in figure \ref{fig:touchdown}.
 By symmetry, we just consider $x>0$.
 For this body, touchdown occurs at $t_{c} \approx 8.279$ with $d_{c} \approx 4.985$.
 In figure \ref{fig:touchdown}a, we can clearly see the entrapped air bubble at touchdown alongside the corresponding deformation of the free surface.
 The free surface velocity at touchdown, $v_{c}(x)$, is shown in figure \ref{fig:touchdown}b.
 Between the contact points, we see that, as reported in \cite{Ross2019}, the air that is trapped between the body and the liquid is moving down almost uniformly with the impact velocity, so in effect it is an extension of the solid body itself.
 This inspires our modelling assumption for the post-impact analysis, where we take \begin{linenomath}

 \end{linenomath} going forward.
-In practice and as seen in figure \ref{fig:touchdown}b, this limit is not identically realised.
+In practice and as seen in figure \ref{fig:touchdown}b, this limit is not identically realized.
 As discussed above, the numerical pre-impact solution will need to be cut off at some point when the gap between the free surface and the solid body reaches a certain height, and so there are limitations in terms of convergence of the code.
 Moreover, the free surface velocity will not be identically $-1$, particularly near the peaks, where the rapid changes in free surface just before touchdown mean that $v_{c} > 0$ close to $\pm d_{c}$.
 However, for the majority of the interval $-d_{c}<x<d_{c}$, (\ref{eqn:vcassumption}) is a good approximation, and it allows us to readily adapt the classical Wagner post-impact model to incorporate these crucial pre-impact air interactions.

-After touchdown, the air pocket pinches off, and it retracts and collapses into one or many bubbles, \cite{Marston2011}, \cite{Thoroddsen2010}.
-For the purposes of our post-impact analysis, we shall neglect the effects of this process on the fluid flow, assuming it has a lower-order effect on the resulting impact problem, something we shall discuss further in \textsection \ref{sec:Summary}.
+After touchdown, the air pocket pinches off, and it retracts and collapses into one or many bubbles, \cite{Marston2011, Thoroddsen2010}.
+For the purposes of our post-impact analysis, we will neglect the effects of this process on the fluid flow, assuming it has a lower-order effect on the resulting impact problem.
+For this to be a reasonable assumption, the timescale for the collapse of the bubble needs to be longer than that for the Wagner interactions that we discuss in \textsection \ref{sec:PostImpact}.
+A simple model for the collapse of an air bubble proposed by \cite{Marston2011, Oguz1989, Thoroddsen2005} is \begin{linenomath}